kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!
 ```

 Your daemon hasn't finished syncing yet.
-Keep kkrwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the Kryptokrona Network.`
+Keep xkrwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the Kryptokrona Network.`
 You can also type `status` in the daemon and press enter to see the current height it's at.

 ##### Q: I think I should have more money in my balance than it is showing, what should I do?

-Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)), sync [using checkpoints](../guides/wallets/Using-Checkpoints) or use a [remote node](../guides/wallets/Using-Remote-Nodes)) if you're using the GUI wallet.
+Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)) or use a [remote node](../guides/wallets/Using-Remote-Nodes.md)) if you're using the GUI wallet.
-If it still doesn't work, then [update](https://gota.kryptokrona.se)
+If it still doesn't work, then [update](https://github.com/kryptokrona/kryptokrona/releases)

-*  Then, close and reopen kkrwallet and Kryptokronad.
+*  Then, close and reopen xkrwallet and Kryptokronad.
-*  Type `reset` in kkrwallet after reopening your wallet file.
+*  Type `reset` in xkrwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

 #### Q: How do I backup my wallet?

-Open kkrwallet and type `export_keys`.
+Open xkrwallet and type `export_keys`.
 Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 #### Q: My transactions are very slow

 Try attemping a fusion transaction:

-* Open up kkrwallet, and type `optimize`, then press enter.
+* Open up xkrwallet, and type `optimize`, then press enter.
 * It will confirm if you want to optimize your wallet; it will take a bit.
 If you're fine with that, type `Y` and press enter again.

 Your wallet is now being optimized.
 When it finishes, your transaction should be able to send